Guidelines for Red Meat Abattoirs

 5.6.2 All animals must be bled as soon as possible after stunning.

-18.104.22.168 Sheep, goats and hogs stunned by methods that are normally non-recoverable, such as head to heart stun and penetrative captive bolt, must be bled within 60 seconds of stun.
+18.104.22.168 Sheep, goats and pigs stunned by methods that are normally non-recoverable, such as head to heart stun and penetrative captive bolt, must be bled within 60 seconds of stun.

-22.214.171.124 Sheep, goats and hogs stunned by methods that are normally recoverable, such as head only electric stun or non-penetrative captive bolt, must be bled within 15 seconds of stun.
+22.214.171.124 Sheep, goats and pigs stunned by methods that are normally recoverable, such as head only electric stun or non-penetrative captive bolt, must be bled within 15 seconds of stun.

 126.96.36.199 Cattle and bison must be bled as soon as possible and this must be within 60 seconds of stun.